Becoming an LCMC Pastor 101

 - Notification of acceptance will be forwarded to the LCMC office.

-- The LCMC Coordinator for Pastoral Ministry will send notification to the candidate of acceptance onto appropriate list, and name will be added to website.
+- The LCMC Coordinator for Leadership and Pastoral Development will send notification to the candidate of acceptance onto appropriate list, and name will be added to website.

 Lutheran Congregations in Mission for Christ recognizes the authority and responsibility of congregations of LCMC to call their pastors.
 Thorough background checks are the responsibility of the congregations or calling agencies.
 The process for calling a pastor or a pastor receiving a call is carried out entirely between the congregation and the candidates.
 No third party controls or assists the process.
 We have chosen the path of freedom and open processes that are based more on trust than mistrust.

 LCMC maintains a list of pastors who are available for call, which can be found in our online directories.
-Upon approval by the LCMC Coordinator for Pastoral Ministry, the candidate’s name will be added to this list.
+Upon approval by the LCMC Coordinator for Leadership and Pastoral Development, the candidate’s name will be added to this list.
 (If you are currently on LCMC’s list of pastors and would like to change your status to available for call, please complete the Information Update Form for Clergy.)

 The best way to gain an understanding of how the call process typically works and what to expect along the way is to review our Call Packet.
 While navigating the call process, it may also be helpful to check out our Transitions in Pastoral Ministry document as a guide.